Glebe Collegiate Institute: History

 On October 19, 2017, Glebe Collegiate Institute went into lockdown after a gun and a bullet were found on school grounds.
 A young man was arrested, but there were no injuries.

-Glebe Collegiate Institute's Reach for the Top trivia team won the 2020-2021 and 2021-2022 national championships.
-The competitions were held online due to COVID-19.

 Facility

 Constructed in the early 20th century, the school has an old-fashioned architectural style that has been kept consistent despite additions to the building.
 The school has recently gone through extensive renovations in its science department to make the labs the most modern in the school district.
 Notable features of the building include an auditorium with balcony seating, a subbasement dedicated wholly to an orchestral music room, instrument storage, and the music teachers' office, and a small greenhouse on the roof, which few students have been to.
 The school once included an underground swimming pool, but it has been closed.
 The school is a Wi-Fi hotspot, and all students and teachers have access to the internet via wireless devices and computers.
-However, apart from the computer labs, Glebe still lacks air conditioning.
+However, apart from the computer labs, Glebe lacks air conditioning.

 Glebe has a full-size playing field that is used for a variety of high school sports like soccer, football, and baseball.
 Around the field, there are track and field running facilities with two full supporter stands.

+Extracurricular activities

+Arts

+In 1974, Glebe Collegiate Institute concert and stage bands produced an album, Something gold...
+Something blue.
+A second album, Glebe Stage Band, was released in 1978.

+Glebe has a percussion group, Offbeat, which uses common objects like trash cans, brooms, chalk dusters, and water barrels as instruments.
+Glebe was mentioned in an issue of Maclean's magazine (August 23, 2004) which identified Canada's best schools for a school with "cool extracurriculars".
+They also have a student-led band, Ventana.

+The school's improv comedy teams have twice placed within the Canadian Improv Games national finals.